yingmao/yingmao.github.io/_pages/about.md

 Dr. Ying Mao
-is a tenured Associate Professor in the Department of Computer and Information Science at Fordham University in New York City.
+is a tenured Associate Professor in the 'Department of Computer and Information Science' at 'Fordham University' in New York City.
 In addition, he serves as the Associate Chair for Undergraduate Studies.

 <p></p>